 - Please, also include copies of all special education plans (IEP, 504 etc.) if any.

-3) Have the student’s current teacher complete and submit the Reading and Math Evaluation Forms directly to Nativity by mail, email (email@example.com) or fax with attention to the Admissions office.
+3) Ask current teacher to complete and submit the Reading and Math Evaluation Forms directly to Nativity by mail, email (email@example.com) or fax with attention to the Admissions office.
 Our fax number is (857) 728-0037.

 Once Nativity receives these documents, the student will attend a small group evaluation and the parent(s) will be interviewed.